Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Discussion

-In this paper we present a general framework for deriving limit results for distributed estimation of the leading singular vectors for a collection of matrices with shared invariant subspaces, and we apply this framework to multiple networks inference and distributed PCA.
-In particular, for heterogeneous random graphs from the COSIE model, we show that each row of the estimate $\hat{\muu}$ (resp. $\hat{\mv}$) of the left (resp. right) singular vectors converges to a multivariate normal distribution centered around the row of the true singular vectors $\muu$ (resp. $\mv$) and furthermore that $\operatorname{vec}(\mw_\muu^\top\hat\mr^{(i)}\mw_\mv-\mr^{(i)})$ converges to a multivariate normal distribution for each $i$.
-Meanwhile for the setting of distributed PCA we derive normal approximations for the rows of the leading principal components when the data exhibit a spiked covariance structure.
+In this paper, we present a general framework for deriving limit results for distributed estimation of the leading singular vectors for a collection of matrices with shared invariant subspaces and possibly distinct individual subspaces, and apply this framework to multiple heterogeneous network inference and distributed PCA.

-We now mention several potential directions for future research.
-Firstly, the COSIE model has low-rank edge probabilities matrices $\{\mpp^{(i)}\}_{i=1}^{m}$ while, for distributed PCA, the intrinsic rank of $\bm{\Sigma}$ grows at order $D^{1 - \gamma}$ for some $\gamma \in (0,1]$ and can thus be arbitrary close to ``full'' rank.
-This suggests that we can extend our results in Section~\ref{sec:COSIE} to general edge-independent random graphs where the ranks of each $\mpp^{(i)}$ grow with $n$.
-The main challenge is then in formulating a sufficiently general and meaningful yet still tractable model under these constraints.